 Heading west through Boulder Canyon, the Knotted Root Brewing Company in Nederland is one of Colorado’s best-kept secrets.
 Extremely unpretentious, this small brewery is all about the beer, and visitors are sure to understand that upon their very first sample.

 Slowly growing in popularity since 2017, Knotted Root’s award-winning brews can be found a short walk northwest of Nederland’s town center.
-On any given day, the brewery typically has a few traditional Belgian beers and farmhouse ales on tap as well as one or several of their famous sour “Goos.”
+On any given day, the brewery typically has a few traditional Belgian beers and farmhouse ales on tap, as well as one or several of their famous sour “Goos.”

 Steamboat Springs: Mahogany Ridge Brewery & Grill

 In addition to their homemade brews, the Mahogany Ridge Brewery & Grill offers wines, specialty cocktails, and a wide variety of menu options (including kids’ meals) in a laid-back atmosphere.
+If you’re in town for a while, make sure to also pop by Mountain Tap Brewery and Storm Peak Brewery.

 Colorado Springs: Cerberus